 The Jones Act (originally called the Merchant Marine Act of 1920 and sometimes referred to as the Death on the High Seas Act) a federal law that defines the maritime commerce legislation in the United States.
 If a maritime worker is injured or dead for the negligence of employers or other personnel, the worker can claim under the Jones Act, 46 U.S. Code § 30104.

-It has been possible to get results because; New Orleans maritime injury lawyers at Breaux Law Firm have years of experience in helping seaman and maritime workers with success.
+It has been possible to get results because; New Orleans Maritime Lawyersof Breaux Law Firm have years of experience in helping seaman and maritime workers with success.

 A longshoreman also called a stevedore or dock worker is a worker who loads and unloads freight from cargo ships to docks.
 While seamen are covered for workplace injuries under the Jones Act, longshoremen are generally covered by the Federal Longshore and Harbor Workers’ Compensation Act.